Tag (2015 film): Reception

-Tag has an 92% approval rating on Rotten Tomatoes.
+Tag has an 92% approval rating on Rotten Tomatoes based on 13 reviews with an average score of 6.9/10.
 In Variety, Richard Kuipers described Tag as "grindhouse meets arthouse", praising the acting and photography.
 Clarence Tsui of The Hollywood Reporter lauded the work as "by turns absurd and affecting, bloody and beautiful, carnal and cerebral."
 Both critics noted the film's feminist undertones.